 We hope these tips give you the confidence to create a successful accent wall in your home.
 Don’t be afraid to be bold.
 Don’t be afraid to let your home shine.
 Make it your own using your personal style.
 You live there after all.
 Your home should be an extension of you.
 Accentuate the best parts with color or texture so when you’re in the space it feels alive and part of you.

 Don’t let IKEA have all the fun—you too can design a small space spectacularly!
-If you asked 10 interior designers how to design for small spaces you’d probably get a lot of different ideas, because each space has its own story to tell.
-What works in...
+If you asked 10 interior designers how to design for small spaces you’d probably get a lot of different ideas because each space has its own story to tell.
+What works in one room may not...

 Designing with Indoor Plants

 Monstera aka “Swiss Cheese Plant” © FeelPicAt one point in my life, I had over 30 indoor plants.
 But then my husband and I started havings kids, and I gave some away.
 Then we moved across the country, and I had to part with many, taking only about five with me.
 That...